How to Use the VLOOKUP Function to Find an Approximate Match for a Text in Excel – 4 Examples

 Find Approximate Match Where Cell Value Ends with Particular Text

-• The above formula looks for the sales representative name ends with the text ‘son’ and returns the corresponding sales amount ($7,500) after hitting Enter.
+• It looks for the sales representative name ending with ‘son’ and returns the corresponding sales amount ($7,500) after pressing Enter.

-3. Two Wildcards in VLOOKUP to Get ‘Contains Type’ Partial Match in Text
+Example 3 – Using Two Wildcards in the VLOOKUP Function to Get a ‘Contains Type’ Partial Match

 Steps: